Robitx/gp.nvim/README.md

 ## Attribution/Alternatives
 There is already a bunch of similar plugins which served as sources of inspiration
 - [thmsmlr/gpt.nvim](https://github.com/thmsmlr/gpt.nvim)
-    - nicely implemented streaming response from OpenAI API
+    - \+ nicely implemented streaming response from OpenAI API
-    - later added chat sessions
+    - \+ later added chat sessions
-    - a lots of things are hard coded
+    - \- a lots of things are hard coded
-    - undo isn't handled properly
+    - \- undo isn't handled properly
-    - originally considered forking it, but there is no licence so far
+    - \- originally considered forking it, but it has no licence so far
 - [dpayne/CodeGPT.nvim](https://github.com/dpayne/CodeGPT.nvim)
-    - templating mechanism to combine user input selection and so on for gpt query
+    - \+ templating mechanism to combine user input selection and so on for gpt query
-    - doesn't use streaming (one has to wait for the whole answer to show up)
+    - \- doesn't use streaming (one has to wait for the whole answer to show up)
 - [jackMort/ChatGPT.nvim](https://github.com/jackMort/ChatGPT.nvim)
-    - seems most popular but is overcomplicated for my taste
+    - most popular at the moment but overcomplicated for my taste
+      (its like a GUI over the vim itself and I'd like to stay inside vim 🙂)